 Under the Swiss “too big to fail” (TBTF) regime, the domestic systemically important banks are required to produce emergency plans that are ready to implement within three years of being designated as systemically important.
 This original deadline expired for PostFinance in 2018, Raiffeisen in 2017 and Zürcher Kantonalbank (ZKB) in 2016.
-FINMA granted the banks extensions to the deadline which have also now expired by the cut-off date for this report in December 2021.
+FINMA has granted the banks extensions of these deadlines.

 Below we discuss the implementation status of the emergency plans and resolution strategies of PostFinance, Raiffeisen and ZKB.

-Raiffeisen Group’s primary resolution strategy to recapitalise and continue operating is influenced by its unique cooperative structure.
+Raiffeisen Group’s resolution strategy to recapitalise and continue operating is influenced by its unique cooperative structure.
 In the absence of additional measures, FINMA would have to restructure over 200 independent Raiffeisen banks separately if the group was at risk of insolvency.
-To avoid this, FINMA has powers to merge the Raiffeisen banks into a resolution entity in the event of a crisis and resolve the whole group in a single procedure.
+To avoid this, FINMA has statutory powers to merge the Raiffeisen banks into a resolution entity in the event of a crisis and resolve the whole group in a single procedure.
 If losses are to be imposed on bondholders via a bail-in, the merged resolution entity could additionally be converted into another legal structure.
-FINMA’s current powers in this regard are to be explicitly inserted into the Banking Act.

 At Zürcher Kantonalbank (ZKB), the canton of Zurich is sole proprietor and liable for all of the bank’s non-subordinated liabilities if the bank’s own resources are insufficient.
 The canton would therefore be the primary source of funds to recapitalise the bank in a crisis.
 The emergency plan determines the level of funds required to adequately recapitalise ZKB if the bank was facing a crisis.
 In order for the emergency plan to be ready to implement, ZKB must set aside at least half of these funds in advance using the capital instruments stipulated in the Capital Adequacy Ordinance.
-The endowment capital reserves and a Tier 2 bond are currently eligible as additional loss-absorbing funds.
+The endowment capital reserves, a Tier 2 bond and the bail-in bonds already issued are currently eligible as additional loss-absorbing funds.

-These instruments fall short of the gone concern capital requirements for a recapitalisation and therefore the emergency plan has not been approved as ready to implement yet.
-The ongoing revision of the Banking Act creates the legal basis for cantonal banks with a public guarantee to issue bail-in debt instruments.
-ZKB plans to bridge the shortfall of gone concern capital by issuing these instruments.
+The aggregated value of these instruments currently still falls short of the gone concern capital requirements for a recapitalisation and therefore the emergency plan has not been approved as ready to implement yet.
+Effective January 2023, the revision of the Banking Act created the legal basis for cantonal banks to issue bail-in debt instruments.
+Thus, at the beginning of 2023, ZKB began to build up the corresponding funds by issuing bail-in instruments on this basis and is planning further issuances in the near future.